Admission arrangements to Wadebridge School

 In cases where candidates don’t meet course requirements or the additional entry requirements they will be refused a place.
 Parents are entitled to the normal route of appeal against such decisions.
 Where a particular course is heavily oversubscribed and we cannot run a parallel course then the places will be offered to those internal candidates who have the better grades/levels at GCSE or subject specific requirements.
 We will strive to offer alternative courses for any student affected by this criterion.
 Entry requirements for each of our courses and pathways in the sixth form are available in our sixth form prospectus on the school website.

-For admissions relating to 2017-2018 all appeals for Wadebridge School will be dealt with by the school.
+All appeals for Wadebridge School will be dealt with by the school.
 Appeal information can be provided upon request.
 Upon receiving an appeal for a school place the school will notify the LA as to whether it wishes for them to convene an Appeal Panel meeting (currently the arrangement to organise the independent Appeal Panel meetings is part of the schools Service Level Agreement with the LA).